-In the event that a Heritage Agreement is terminated, the owner of the land may be required to repay any funds provided for the establishment and management of the agreement, and any costs associated with the termination.
+In the event that a Heritage Agreement is terminated, the land owner may be required to repay any funds provided for the establishment and management of the agreement, and any costs associated with the termination.

 Incentivising Heritage Agreements

 The Native Vegetation Fund established under the Act can provide for payments to landowners for entering into a Heritage Agreement, or to assist with management of the land.
 In determining funding for Heritage Agreements, the NVC will prioritise applications that: